Skip to content

 #------------------------------------------------

-def getIPandName(machineName):
+def getIPandName(nomMachine):

-# machineName --> IP address
+# nomMachine-->adresse IP

 try:

-print "ip[%s]=%s" % (machineName, ip)
+print "ip[%s]=%s" % (nomMachine,ip)

-except socket.error, error:
+except socket.error, erreur:

-print "ip[%s]=%s" % (machineName, error)
+print "ip[%s]=%s" % (nomMachine,erreur)

 return

-# IP address --> machineName
+# address IP --> nomMachine

 try:

-print "name[%s]=%s" % (ip, name[0])
+print "name[%s]=%s" % (ip,name[0])

-except socket.error, error:
+except socket.error, erreur:

-print "name[%s]=%s" % (ip,error)
+print "name[%s]=%s" % (ip,erreur)

 return